 Is classical music for babies a surefire way to a Mensa membership—or simply another fad soaked in pseudo-science?

-Where six-year-olds learn computer programming; and mamas feel like they’re falling short if their kid hasn’t mastered the sonnet form before they’re tall enough to go on a rollercoaster.
+Where six-year-olds learn computer programming, and mamas feel like they’re falling short if their kid hasn’t mastered the sonnet form before they’re tall enough to go on a rollercoaster.

-There’s so much pressure out there to turn your child into some kind of Super Being, it’s no wonder that the idea of playing classical music for babies to boost their brainpower is a popular choice.
+There’s so much pressure out there to turn your child into some kind of Super Being, so it’s no wonder that the idea of playing classical music for babies to boost their brainpower is a popular choice.

 So now for the big question:

 Does classical music make babies smarter?
 Or is this simply another one of those ridiculous pregnancy fads, like not cutting your hair while pregnant?

 In this article: 📝

 - How does classical music affect a baby’s brain?